freqtrade/freqtrade/docs/rest-api.md

 {"status":"pong"}
 ```

-All other endpoints return sensitive info and require authentication, so are not available through a webrowser.
+All other endpoints return sensitive info and require authentication, so are not available through a web browser.

 To generate a secure password, either use a password manager, or use the below code snipped.